اندر غزل خویش نهان خواهم گشتن

 Utrecht, 22 February 2022

 Abū Saʿīd Abū ʾl-Khayr, Asrār al-towḥīd fī maqāmāt al-shaykh Abī Saʿīd, 2 Vols., ed.
 M.R.
 Shafīʿī Kadkanī, Tehran: Āgāh, 1371/1992, p.
 267.

 Abū Saʿīd Abū ʾl-Khayr, Sukhanān-i manẓūm-i Abū Saʿīd-i Abū ʾl-Khayr, ed.
 S. Nafīsī,Tehran: Ḥaydarī, 1334/1955.

 Dickenson, E., Collected Poems, Philadelphia / Pennsylvania: Courage Books, 1991, p.
 35, stanza VII.

 Jāmī, ʿAbd al-Raḥmān, Nafaḥāt al-uns min ḥażarāt al-quds, ed.
 M. ʿĀbidī, Tehran: Iṭṭilāʿāt, 1344/, p.
 346.

 Meier, F., Abū Saʿīd-i Abū ʾl-Ḫayr, Wirklichkeit und Legende.
 Acta Iranica, 3/4, Tehran/Liège: Bibliothèque Pahlavi, 1976, p.
 225.

-© Asghar-Seyed-Gohrab and Beyond Sharia ERC Project, 2022.
-Any unlicensed use of this blog without written permission from the author and Beyond Sharia ERC Project is prohibited.
-Any use of this blog should give full credit to Asghar Seyed-Gohrab and Beyond Sharia ERC Project.
+© Asghar-Seyed-Gohrab and the Beyond Sharia ERC Project, 2022.
+Any unlicensed use of this blog without written permission from the author and the Beyond Sharia ERC Project is prohibited.
+Any use of this blog should give full credit to Asghar Seyed-Gohrab and the Beyond Sharia ERC Project.